 - Masks, Social Distancing, and Other Public Health Measures

 - Study Abroad

 - Vaccine and Testing Services

 Over the past few months, the COVID-19 situation on our campus and across Douglas County has been closely watched.

 Also, as of today, all of our students, staff, and faculty have had the opportunity to obtain immunization against COVID-19 both on campus and off.
 Additionally, COVID-19 vaccines are now available to most individuals, 12 years of age and older, who desire it.

 Those who have not yet been vaccinated can even make use of COVID vaccination mobile clinics this week and in the future.
-With this continued good news and positive data regarding COVID infections and spread among the campus and larger Douglas County communities, the UNO Office of Health Security have announced several updates and reminders regarding health and safety policies and resources for the UNO campus.
+With this continued good news and positive data regarding COVID infections and spread among the campus and larger Douglas County communities, the UNO Office of Health Security has announced several updates and reminders regarding health and safety policies and resources for the UNO campus.

 Please be sure to look for recent updates to the following topics:

 - Maverick Wellness Welcome Station and Testing Center Updates

 In the coming weeks and months, the Office of Health Security will continue to provide updates to existing policies and guidelines as new information becomes available.
 And, as a reminder, the UNO campus is planning for a return to traditional operations this Fall.
 Please make sure to monitor your email inboxes, as well as our campus newsletters, social media accounts, and the Maverick COVID Response website to ensure you have the most up-to-date information and health and safety guidance.